SJCGIS/lca-methodology/README.md

 3. Open a Terminal (Mac/Linux) or Command Prompt (Windows) and change the directory (`cd`) to the lca-methodology-master folder on your computer.
 Example: `cd C:\Downloads\lca-methodology-master`.

-4. Create a new [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for the lca-methodology.
-Example: `conda create --name lca-methodology`.
+4. Install the software dependencies by typing `conda env create -f environment.yml` at the command prompt and press Enter.

-5. Activate the environment you created in step 3.
+5. Activate the `lca-methodology` environment.
 See [Activating an enviroment](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment).
 Example `activate lca-methodology` for Windows or `source activate lca-methodology` for Mac/Linux.

-6. Install the software dependencies by typing `conda env create -f environment.yml` at the command prompt and press Enter.

 ## Run the analysis